How are fire doors rated?

 Retrofitting or Replacing Fire Door Seals

-Fire door seals are fitted on three sides of a fire door with the gap underneath the door not being covered, though there are products available to prevent smoke from escaping under doors if necessary.
+Fire door seals are fitted on three sides of a fire door, leaving the bottom gap uncovered.
+There are products available to prevent smoke from escaping under doors if necessary.